mgtz505/Fireman/README.md

 - This project was coded with HTML, CS and JavaScript.
 I did some rudimentary design using Figma for the building PVG.
 The flame is pixel art I found online.

-The link to my Figma rendering is below: https://www.figma.com/file/vlse2VUxTIw3iGzakXdJep/Untitled?node-id=0%3A1
+The link to my Figma rendering: https://www.figma.com/file/vlse2VUxTIw3iGzakXdJep/Untitled?node-id=0%3A1

 ## User Stories for this Project